How to Adjust Your Open Office Space for Activity-Based Working?

 In a survey conducted by the Harvard Business Review, 34% of respondents said a lack of workday flexibility makes it harder to be productive, both inside and outside the office.
 The study found that in-office flexibility is a key element to improved productivity, which makes it clear that activity-based working offers precisely this type of in-office flexibility, enabling employees to choose their own working environment depending on their workday task.

-Activity-Based Working Improves Employee Satisfaction
+Activity-Based Workspace Improves Employee Satisfaction

 Not only will productivity improve, but also the level of satisfaction.
 For example, a Hana survey showed that the biggest motivator for going to the office is to get work done - and employees value workspaces, amenities and services that make the workday more efficient and productive.